 Use Google Translate for multiple languages.

-Like the humanities courses, science and math courses will be presented to students in learning cycles in which there are opportunities to develop their comprehension and skill before attempting a performance task to demonstrate mastery.
+We live in a world where technology - and access to technology - is evolving rapidly.
+In fact, the changes are happening so fast that it's hard to predict how our world will be organized in the coming years.
+Like the humanities courses, science and math courses are presented to students in learning cycles in which there are opportunities to develop their comprehension and skill before attempting a performance task to demonstrate mastery.
 Students can progress through the concepts independently, or seek additional support if challenged.
 STEM teachers also design performance assessments that require students to show mastery of multiple concepts, across stem disciplines.
 This is when students conduct labs and write lab reports, build models that demonstrate math and science principles, and apply the content to challenging problems.

 scientific and engineering practices,

-- cross-cutting skills such as understanding cause and effect or modeling systems, and
+cross-cutting skills such as understanding cause and effect or modeling systems, and

 the core ideas of the discipline.